 1.H.1 The Claudin Tight Junction (Claudin1) Family

 Epithelia form boundaries of biological compartments, creating specialized absorptive and secretive surfaces such as the kidney tubules, the intestinal tract, and the mammary gland.
 The ability of epithelial cells to regulate absorption and secretion of essential ions such as sodium, chloride, calcium, and magnesium is critical for the maintenance of electrolyte balance (Van Itallie and Anderson, 2006).
 Ion transport across an epithelial layer can be either transcellular or paracellular (Shen et al., 2011).
 The transcellular pathway involves the movement of ions across the cytoplasm via plasma membrane channels, carriers, and exchangers (Muto et al., 2011).
 The paracellular pathway involves the movement of ions through the intercellular spaces between epithelial cells.
 The transmembrane proteins of tight junctions include claudins, junctional adhesion molecules (JAMs), occludin and tricellulin.
 Chiba et al. (2008) have provided an overview of these proteins, highlighting their roles and regulation, as well as their functional significance in human diseases.
 Sequence analysis of claudins has led to differentiation into two groups, designated as classic claudins (1-10, 14, 15, 17, 19) and non-classic claudins (11-13, 16, 18, 20-24), according to their degree of sequence similarity (Krause et al., 2008).
 Claudins have been reviewed from structural/functional standpoints (Krause et al. 2015).
+All of the identified tight junction transmembrane proteins can be multiply phosphorylated, but only in a few cases are the consequences of phosphorylation at specific sites well characterized (Van Itallie and Anderson 2017).

 The architecture of tight junctions can be conceptualized into compartments with the transmembrane barrier proteins (claudins, occludin, JAM-A, etc.), linked to peripheral scaffolding proteins (such as ZO-1, afadin, MAGI1, etc.) which are in turned linked to actin and microtubules through numerous linkers (cingulin, myosins, protein 4.1, etc.) (Van Itallie and Anderson 2014).
 Within this complex network are associated many signaling proteins that affect the barrier and broader cell functions.
 The PDZ domain is a commonly used motif to specifically link individual junction protein pairs.
 Van Itallie and Anderson 2014 reviewed some of the key proteins defining the tight junction as well as their detailed architecture and subcompartments.
 Claudins 1 and 3 can form homo- and heterophilic cis and trans interactions, and at least two different cis-interaction interfaces within claudin-3 homopolymers as well as within claudin-1/claudin-3 heteropolymers have been documented (Milatz et al. 2015).